Data-Efficient Classification of Radio Galaxies: Introduction

 Apart from these two broad classes, some radio galaxies also show a more complex morphology.
 If the angle between the jets in the radio galaxy is significantly less than $180^{\circ}$, then it can be classified as a Bent-Tail (BT) galaxy.
 BT galaxies can be further subclassified as Narrow-Angle Tail (NAT) or Wide Angle Tail (WAT) galaxies based on the angle between the two jets \citep{rudwen76}.
 In NATs, the jets are so bent that the entire radio structure lies on one side of the optical galaxy \citep{miley72} whereas in WATs the angle of projection between the jets is $\sim 60^{\circ}$ \citep{dehghan14}.
 Bent Tail galaxies are believed to form in dense environments such as galaxy clusters.
 The bent tail phenomenon is usually attributed to the large ram-pressure exerted on the jets as a result of the motion of the host galaxy through the cluster medium \citep{miley72,rudwen76,burns90} or due to the turbulent movement of the ICM (Intra-Cluster Medium) during a merger \citep{burns90,burns96,roettiger96}.
 As such, they can be effectively used as tracers for the presence of galaxy clusters, particularly at high redshifts \citep{blanton00,blanton03,mao09,mao10,wington11,dehghan14}.
 It is expected that the upcoming Evolutionary Map of the Universe (EMU) survey \citep{norris11} will be able to detect many new galaxy clusters via this method.

 Traditionally, radio galaxy classification has been carried out by visual inspection of radio continuum images.
 Large area radio surveys like the NVSS \citep{nvss98}, FIRST \citep{first95}, SUMSS \citep{sumss99} have been used to identify and classify radio galaxies based on their morphology.
 The Radio Galaxy Zoo (RGZ) project aims to use citizen scientists to assist in the identification and classification of candidate radio galaxies \citep{rgz15}.
-In the future, next generation radio telescopes like MeerKAT \citep{2016mks..confE...1J}, ASKAP \citep{askap08} and eventually the SKA \citep{ska04} will significantly improve in sensitivity and detect millions of new radio galaxies.
+In the future, next generation radio telescopes like MeerKAT \citep{2016mks..confE...1J}, ASKAP \citep{askap08} and eventually the SKA \citep{ska04} with significantly increased sensitivity will detect millions of new radio galaxies.
 Given these astronomical numbers, manual classification of radio galaxies would be highly impractical, if not impossible.
-As a result, astronomers need to identify an automated way to precisely classify radio galaxies based on their morphology.
+As a result, astronomers need to develop an automated way to precisely classify radio galaxies based on their morphology.

 Automated classification algorithms using machine learning and deep learning techniques are extremely useful for this purpose.
 Machine learning techniques have been widely applied to astronomical problems in recent years.
 See \citet{Fluke2020} for a recent review.